tchang1997/tackle_yards_prevented/README.md

 ## Modeling

 Our outcome and propensity models take in essentially the same covariates, except that the outcome model additionally takes into account whether or not an attempted tackle was successful.
-As features, inspired by [CITE], we take in (for each play):
+As features, inspired by [existing yards-per-rush models](https://www.kaggle.com/competitions/nfl-big-data-bowl-2020/discussion/119357), we take in (for each play):
 * Geometric features (relative distance, speed, and acceleration with respect to ball carrier)  using tracking data for all players up to the time of first contact
 * Absolute tracking features using tracking data up to the time of first contact
 * Player-level information for all players on the field (e.g., height, weight, age)
 * Play/game-level information (e.g., team ID, field position, clock)

+Geometric features have been empirically shown in past NFL big data bowls to carry relevance for prediction tasks relating to yards gained [CITE].
 We base our models on a simplified version of the BERT transformer architecture often used in sentence classification settings.
-We hypothesize that its capabilities extend to general sequence classification.
+We hypothesize that its capabilities extend to general sequence/time-series classification/regression tasks.